AgentNo/87th-admin-bot/README.md

 - DM new members who join the server
 - Enlist users with basic Recruit roles
 - Add or remove a user's merc, visitor, or rep roles
-- Automatically add reaction sets to posts in #event-announcements
+- Automatically add reaction/remove sets to posts in #event-announcements
 - Attendance/Last Seen automation

 ### In-flight features